hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 awk '$3 ~ /coyote/' animal_observations_edited.txt
 ```

-Now let's break it down a bit.
 First all `awk` commands are always encased in `` so whatever you are telling `awk` to do needs to be inbetween those.
 Then I have noted that I want to look at column 3 (the Yosemite observations) in particular.
 The columns are separated (defined) by white space (one or more consecutive blanks) or tabulator and denoted by the $ sign.
 So `$1` is the value of the first column, `$2` - second etc. $0 contains the original line including the separators.
 So the Yosemite column is `$3` and we are asking for lines where the string "coyote" is present.
 We recognize the '/string/' part from our previous command.

 As we run this command we see that the output is super messy because Parker's original file is a bit of a mess.
 This is because the default behavior of `awk` is to print all matching lines.
 It is hard to even check if the command did the right thing.
 However, we can ask `AWK` to only print the Yosemite column and the date (columns 1 and 3):